sydney-rd/accounting-database/README.md

 # command definitions

-I recommend initially running the command:
+I recommend initially running the command, help:

 ./db help - displays the optional commands the user can run and what they do